kleiton0x00/XSScope/README.md

 ![XSS_scope](https://i.imgur.com/rSRvUx3.png)

-XSScope is a XSS payload generator platform with an aim of increaing the impact of an XSS during Bug Hunting by remote hijacking webcam and keylogging.
+XSScope is a XSS payload generator platform with an aim of increaing the impact of an XSS during Bug Hunting.
+Also it can remote hijack webcam and keylog by sending special-crafted HTML into the victim.

 ## Features
 - Automatic payload generator for Bug Hunting